 The opportunities have always been there, but as we watched events get shaved off of our calendars, they became more apparent.
 Shep has connected with neighborhood friends he never had time for in the past.
 Holland has pursued a new sport while she’s not able to attend ballet class.
 Rowan has been fishing nearly every day.
 John has gone down a new avenue for his business so as to meet clients needs during this unknown time.
 I am continuing to build our business and am able to lay the foundations more deeply.

 Moving Forward with Intentional Living

 Many people are talking about waiting for things to go back to normal, but we don’t think that will be our focus.
 Will things ever go back to what we knew as normal?
 Well, we plan to continue to celebrate each kid’s uniqueness.
 There will be travel to come.
 “No” will be a word we begin to use as we set boundaries for the way forward.
 Built-in slow family time will become a priority.
-Face to face relationships will always be encouraged.
+We will always encourage face to face relationships.
 Making choices that are best for our family will be at the forefront of our decisions making.
-Open conversations will be welcomed and respectful to all involved.
+We will always welcome open and respectful conversations.
 Our home will hold space for anyone who wants to come-the invitation is open.
 And I suspect the more we reflect the more we will consider.

 So we maintain a mindset that is grateful and hopeful and push forward with purpose.
 Some people call this pie in the sky positivity, but we only get one chance to live the life we have.
 So we choose to live intentionally and gracious do we have fun while doing it!